 auth0-deploy-cli-extension installed and using a different domain, client ID, and secret, you will need to create individual configurations; this has the bonus of helping you avoid accidental deployments to the wrong environment.

 Update the local repo to include the latest changes (each environment should have its own branch of the repository that can later be merged with other branches)

 Run a suite of tests to confirm configuration is working.

 (Optional) Merge to next branch (e.g.,

 Use keyword mappings to handle differences between the environments

 You should not have to store differences between environments in the Deploy Configuration Repository.
 Use the keyword mappings to allow the repository to be environment agnostic, and save the differences in the separate

 config.json files for each environment on the CI server.

-For more information, see Environment Variables and Keyword Mappings.
+To learn more, see Deploy CLI Tool Environment Variables and Keyword Mappings.